Dirt-e/Nutkicker_Release/README.md

-# Nutkicker_Motion_Controller
+### Nutkicker_Motion_Controller

-Motion cueing software to read motion data out of flightsims.
+Motion cueing software to read motion data out of flightsims, or really ANY sim for that matter.
 The processed data can be used to drive a 6DOF Stewart-type platform.

 Beginners:
 1. Copy LUA\Nutkicker_Export.lua to the [UserName]\Saved Games\DCS\Scripts\Hooks folder.
 Create the folders if they don't exist yet.